How often should my pet be groomed?

 - All services are available ala-carte

-Our 3 groomers would love to pamper your pets.
+Our 2 groomers would love to pamper your pets.
 They have been grooming critters for quite some time, and truly enjoy their jobs.
-Trena, Amanda and Monica will work with you to make sure your pet leaves here looking their best!
+Trena and Amanda will work with you to make sure your pet leaves here looking their best!
 They strive to make both you and your pet happy.

 Trena has been grooming since 2004 and had her own grooming business in Las Vegas NV called Love-A-Pup.
 She joined Critter Clinic in 2008 and has been loving our pets since.
-Trena only grooms dogs, but will take any size!
+Trena only grooms dogs.

 Amanda is our feline expert!
 She has been grooming since 2008 and has developed a soft spot for the feisty ones.
 She can and will do any kitty, even the ones that need to be under anesthesia.
 She is also one of our Vet Techs here!